ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ing up and fitting together the follow­
+ing 38 lines from 38 English poets.
+The
 names of the authors are given below:
 1— Why all this toil for triumphs of an hour?
 2— Life’s a short summer, man a flower.